-- The most distinctive character of the Second World War is that it was the war of extermination in the East.
+The most distinctive character of the Second World War is that it was Nazi Germany’s war of extermination in Russia.

 I read it on vacation, and it is not a book I would suggest you take with you to the beach — unless you want to spoil your vacation.
 But once you have made such a choice, you cannot stop reading it, and the book will stay with you throughout your stay (and I believe much longer).

 This Summer I read, almost back-to-back, Adam Tooze’s “The Deluge” and Mazower’s “Hitler’s Empire.”
 The first covers the period 1916-31, the second, the Nazi rule of Europe 1936-45.

 They can be practically read as a continuum, but they are two very different books.
 Tooze’s is, despite all the carnage of World War I and the Russian civil war, an optimistic book in which sincere or feigned idealism is battling conservatism and militarism.